MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-devquickstarts-android.md

 Note that correlation IDs are central to the diagnostics in the library.
 You can set your correlation IDs on a per-request basis if you want to correlate an ADAL request with other operations in your code.
 If you don't set a correlation ID, ADAL will generate a random one.
 All log messages and network calls will then be stamped with the correlation ID.
 The self-generated ID changes on each request.

 #### Exceptions
 Exceptions are the first diagnostic.
 We try to provide helpful error messages.
 If you find one that is not helpful, please file an issue and let us know.
-Please also provide device information such as model and SDK number.
+Include device information such as model and SDK number.

 #### Logs
 You can configure the library to generate log messages that you can use to help diagnose issues.
 You configure logging by making the following call to configure a callback that ADAL will use to hand off each log message as it's generated.